-Our second product candidate, tipifarnib, is a potent, selective and orally bioavailable inhibitor of farnesyl transferase that has been previously studied in more than 5,000 cancer patients and demonstrated compelling and durable anti-cancer activity in certain patients with a manageable side effect profile.
-We are currently evaluating tipifarnib in combination with alpelisib in patients with head and neck squamous cell carcinoma whose tumors have PIK3CA mutation and/or amplification.
+Our second product candidate, tipifarnib, is a potent, selective and orally bioavailable farnesyl transferase inhibitor ("FTI") that has been previously studied in more than 5,000 cancer patients and demonstrated compelling and durable anti-cancer activity in certain patients with a manageable side effect profile.
+We are currently evaluating tipifarnib in combination with alpelisib in patients with head and neck squamous cell carcinoma ("HNSCC") whose tumors have PIK3CA mutation and/or amplification.